getsops/sops/README.rst

 Adding and removing keys
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When creating new files, ``sops`` uses the PGP, KMS and GCP KMS defined in the
+When creating new files, SOPS uses the PGP, KMS and GCP KMS defined in the
 command line arguments ``--kms``, ``--pgp``, ``--gcp-kms`` or ``--azure-kv``, or from
 the environment variables ``SOPS_KMS_ARN``, ``SOPS_PGP_FP``, ``SOPS_GCP_KMS_IDS``,
 ``SOPS_AZURE_KEYVAULT_URLS``.
 That information is stored in the file under the